functionhaus/archivist/README.md

 in order to reduce content-related git clutter in your primary application repo.

-* Archivist currently doesn't parse article content as markdown, but will add optional content parsing in future versions (like 0.3.x).
+* Archivist allows you parse content by passing an anonymous function into the `content_parser` flag.
+By default, content is parsed as Markdown with the `Earmark` library.
+However the anonymous function interface allows for completely flexible parsing.

 * Archivist adds default attributes for author names and email addresses, as well as sorting content by author.